 Required Licenses

-- Hazardous Materials Removal License: Required for handling and disposing of hazardous materials; must complete a specialized training course and obtain certification.
+- Hazardous Waste Removal License: Necessary for handling and disposing of hazardous materials, requires specialized training and certification in hazardous waste management.

 Insurance Requirements